psychemedia/storytelling-notes/hunting_of_the_snark.md

 [But] at first sight the crew, were not pleased with the view,
 ⁠Which consisted of chasms and crags.

-*At this point, the Bellman sensed their concern, and so he followed the management training he'd picked up in a self-guiided course he taken just before starting the voyage and tried a few jokes.*
+*At this point, the Bellman sensed their concern, and so he followed the management training he'd picked up in a self-guided course he taken just before starting the voyage and tried a few jokes.*

 *Which didn't go down well.*